containerd/stargz-snapshotter/docs/overview.md

 We call these remotely mounted layers as *remote snapshots*.

 *Stargz Snapshotter* is a remote snapshotter plugin implementation which supports standard compatible remote snapshots functionality.
-This leverages [*stargz* image format by Google](https://github.com/google/crfs) which enables lazy distribution but is backwards-compatible with container standards.
+This snapshotter leverages [eStargz](/docs/stargz-estargz.md) image, which is lazily-pullable and still standard-compatible.
+Because of this conpatibility, eStargz image can be pushed to and lazily pulled from [OCI](https://github.com/opencontainers/distribution-spec)/[Docker](https://docs.docker.com/registry/spec/api/) registries (e.g. ghcr.io).
+Furthermore, images can run even on eStargz-agnostic runtimes (e.g. Docker).
-When you run a container image and it is formatted by stargz, stargz snapshotter prepares container's rootfs layers as remote snapshots by mounting layers from [OCI](https://github.com/opencontainers/distribution-spec)/[Docker](https://docs.docker.com/registry/spec/api/) standard registries to the node, instead of pulling the entire image contents.
+When you run a container image and it is formatted by eStargz, stargz snapshotter prepares container's rootfs layers as remote snapshots by mounting layers from the registry to the node, instead of pulling the entire image contents.

 This document gives you a high-level overview of stargz snapshotter.